FIRST Lego League Open Championships: 2019 Byblos, Lebanon

 The 2019 FIRST LEGO League Open International was the first international open championship held in the Arab World, co-organized by the Education and Technology Center, FIRST LEGO League operational partners in Lebanon, and the Lebanese American University - LAU in Byblos between June 14 and June 16, 2019 under the patronage of the president of the council of ministers Mr. Saad Hariri.

 The event joined 72 teams from 35 countries from 5 continents, with 684 participating team members, and over 1000 attendees on the 3 days of the event.
+Even though team 90% Success did not compete in these past seasons, they will be remembered in the next year, themed Masterpiece.